proophsoftware/event-machine/docs/tutorial/part_VI.md

 }
 ```

 Looks good!
-And how does the response of the `Buildings` query look now?
+And what does the response of the `Buildings` query look now?
 If you inspect the GraphQL schema of the query
 and click on the `Building` return type you'll notice the new property `users: [String!]!`.
 We can tell GraphQL to
 include the new property in the response: